“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 By plane

-Zadar has an airport, which is only 7 miles away from the town.
-There are flights from the UK, Ireland, and other European towns and cities to Zadar.
+Zadar’s airport is only 7 miles away.
+Flights to Zadar are available from the UK, Ireland, and other European towns and cities.

-There are daily flights to Zadar from Croatian cities Zagreb and Pula during the summer.
-The flight time of around 45 minutes.
+During the summer, there are daily flights to Zadar from Croatian cities such as Zagreb and Pula.
+The flight time is around 45 minutes.

 Buses from the airport to the main bus terminal in Zadar roughly run in conjunction with flight arrivals.